"A man ought to read just as inclination leads him, for what he reads as a task will do him little good."—Samuel Johnson

 Adelle Waldman

-I know I tried this when it first came out, and that it didn't take, and I have no idea why, as it's so far up my alley it's climbing up my fire escape.
+I know I tried this in 2014 when it first came out, and that it didn't take, and I have no idea why, as it's so far up my alley it's climbing up my fire escape.
 Probing the psyche of a thirty something man who makes miserable the women he dates in his New York literary circle?
 Sign me up.
 Of course I have no idea if it's an accurate representation of a man's inner life, though I don't necessarily think the author's being a woman matters.
 A man doesn't autoamatically understand all other men; none of us can truly get inside another person's head, much as we should try.
 The basic thesis is that Nate says he wants a smart woman who is a peer and who he can connect with, but when he seems to find that he gets irriated with her and discovers he's much happier with a small boned, smart but not well-read, emotionally unstable woman with perfect breasts.
 Seems to check out!
 Sure, the misogyny he's tarred with is coming from a female mind, and it's easy to believe she's projecting this as a bit of revenge for mistreatment, but it's art.
 It doesn't have to be a mission statement.

 I still read the Best American Short Stories every year, despite feeling inspired to finish only a couple in each edition.